 If you create a payment agreement with Betalingsservice – which you can do online via your bank – you can save DKK 60 per quarter if you are a member of both the union and the unemployment insurance fund.

 Join as a member

-Read about why, you should join as a member, and how you do it.Join Konstruktørforeningen as a member
+Read about why you should join as a member, and how you do it.Join Konstruktørforeningen as a member

-Questions about benefits?
+Questions and answers about benefits

 Read our FAQ about unemplyment benefits, maternity benefits, early retirement benefits, and more.Want to know more about benefits?